coderabbitai/coderabbit-docs/docs/integrations/ast-grep.md

 ```

 #### **Composite rule**
-Composite rule defines the logical relationship between multiple sub rules.
+Composite rule defines the logical relationship between multiple sub-rules.
 There are three kinds of composite rule: `all`, `any` and `not`.

 **all**

-The `all` rule matches if all sub rules match.
+The `all` rule matches if all sub-rules match.
 ```yaml
 rule:
   all: